 - Kamma, Consciousness and Rebirth

-The suttas and themes that will be explored for each Dhamma talk are as per follows – details will be shared one day prior to the retreat start
+The suttas and themes that will be explored for each Dhamma talk are as follows – details will be shared one day prior to the start of the retreat

 Day 1 – Effective Choice and Effective Application